BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_express.md

 ---

-# ...but don't reinvent the wheel
+# Routing Cont.

-Frameworks like Express give you more than the *implementation* of features like routing and parameter passing.
+Libraries like Express give you more than the *implementation* of features like routing and parameter passing.

 They also give you an *interface* that will make **your** code easier to read.